FIGHTING FLEAS & TICKS

 New pesticides flood the market every few years and many contain the same powerful toxins in slightly modified form.
-If it kills grubs, bugs, fleas, and ticks, it can harm your children or pets when they play in the yard or at the park.
+The FDA and USDA may not catch banned pesticides.
+If it kills grubs, bugs, fleas, and ticks, it can harm your children or pets when they play in the yard or in public dog parks and playgrounds.

-You should also be aware of dangerous pesticides on imported vegetables and wash throughly.
+You should also be aware of dangerous pesticides on imported vegetables and wash them thoroughly.

 Malathion is another pesticide widely used in agriculture, residential landscaping, public recreation areas, and in public health pest control programs such as mosquito eradication.
 It is the most commonly used organophosphate insecticide in the U.S.

 Dursban and other pesticide aliases were/are sprayed on turkeys and used as a dip for sheep.
-It is used in barns and storage bins, but most important to dog owners, these organophosphates have permeated ground water, wells, and many streams in rural areas.
+It is used in barns and storage bins, but most important to dog owners, these organophosphates have permeated ground water, wells, and many streams and lakes which feed public water supplies.

 Injected into the soil under the slab or foundation of homes and other buildings, Dursban and other toxic chemical pesticides have leached into well water and water treatment facilities.
 Such chemicals are long-lived, persistent in the ground, (that's how it prevents termite re-infestation) and clings to plants, which means it can accumulate in certain crops.